Counselling & Psychotherapy Service

 Unique service offering

+The service consists of five psychotherapists, and is led by David Crossley, a retired Medical Consultant Psychotherapist.
 Counsellors provide weekly sessions of 50 minutes with clients, ensuring a consistent, client-focused service.
 Clients work with the same counsellor throughout the time they utilise the service.
 To help clients feel safe and comfortable, we deliver counselling services at various locations in Glasgow, including homeless accommodations.

 Our Counselling Service can offer a chance to speak to someone in confidence.
-Our counsellors and group therapist are fully qualified and registered with professional bodies.
+Our counsellors are fully qualified and registered with professional bodies.
 They can offer a non -judgemental space to talk, make sense of past and present experiences, work on feelings about yourself and any relationships in your life.
 They also aim to help you to retain your strengths and build upon these going forwards.

 Access our counselling self-referral form